top of page

 st. louis ribs.jpg

-"Smoked St. Louis style pork spare ribs basted with a sweet & tangy balsamic basil sauce, with Italian parsley, green onion, garlic, olive oil Chimichurri shrimp"
+"Smoked St. Louis style pork spare ribs basted with a sweet & tangy balsamic vinegar- basil sauce, with Italian parsley-green onion-garlic, Chimichurri shrimp"

 with Chimichurri Shrimp